 If you are new in the blogosphere, you might have noticed this already.
 Let’s say, you have started a new blog, don’t stuff your new blog with lots of ads.

-- First and the foremost thing, People don’t like ads
+- First and the foremost thing, People don’t like ads.

 - Make ads user-friendly, treat ads as an exit point for your readers\customers

 I mean it’s not BAD to advertise and monetize your site for all the hard work you have put in, but give it some time and money will come.
 So if you started blogging to make money instead of having a real passion for your writing, you may want to reconsider.
 Also, ensure that you use ad networks which shows ads based on your blog topic.
 Here are few selected methods which will help you to monetize your blog without showing bad advertisements:

 Write and thou’ shall come…